 What is Universal Credit?

-Universal Credit (UC) is a new benefit that will be paid monthly and it will replace all of the following benefits:
+Universal Credit (UC) is a benefit that is paid monthly and it will replace all of the following benefits:

 - Housing Benefit